Hands up if you’ve ever bought something new from a fast-fashion retailer, only to have it fall apart after one wear? Because, same.

 Using the Best Quality Fabrics for Clothes to Create a Capsule Wardrobe

-Overall, we recommend opting for high-quality pieces (and less of them) when it comes to building your wardrobe.
+Overall, I recommend opting for high-quality pieces (and less of them) when it comes to building your wardrobe.
 This is a better choice for the environment, storage and your budget in the long run.

 Doing this also allows you to create a capsule wardrobe and redefine your personal style, making getting dressed every day simpler and stress-free.